miikaran/cheapestfin/README.md

 # CHEAPESTFIN

-### Small React app that finds cheapest price and other info for a game you search.
+### Small ReactJS app that finds cheapest price and other info for a game you search.

-> Price data is fetched from CheapShark's open API
+> Price data is fetched from CheapShark's open API.

+> Used class based components.

+>

 <br>